AtrCheema/SeqMetrics/paper/paper.md

 respect instances of the classes.
 Conversely, the functional API, offers a more simplified approach to access these metrics without initializing the classes initially (Fig. 1b).
-All the functions which calculate performance metrics receive two arrays as obligatory input arguments and return a scaler value as output.
+All the functions which calculate performance metrics receive two arrays as obligatory input arguments and return a scalar value as output.
 With a unified API design and minimal dependency only on NumPy, the library prioritizes efficiency in computational tasks.
 It ensures straightforward installation via pip from the Python Package Index (PyPI),